-In 2022, the organisation began the first year of a three-year Irish Aid project "Transformed Communities, Brighter Futures" across Kericho County.
+In 2023, the organisation implemented year two of a three-year Department of Foreign Affairs project Transformed Communities, Brighter Futures across Kericho County.
 The outcomes and results above contributed to the overall aim of this project which is for women and girls to reach their full potential leading healthier, more resilient and productive lives through a transformative community approach.